leomadori/GamesHub/README.md

    - By adding a multiplayer mode would allow players to challenge their friends online or local network, maybe by adding more features which can make the game more competitive and entertaining.

 2. **New cards game and trivia:**
-   - Poker for beginner: a very simplified version of poker could be fun to play with.
-Maybe also adding a simulation of bet, check and raises.
+   - Beginner's Poker: a very simplified version of poker could be fun to play with.
+Adding a simulated version of betting, checking and raising (like in a game of Poker) is also possible.
-     - Disclaimer: Do note that we do not promote irresponsible playing and that our version of “Beginner’s Poker” would not involve real money or gambling.
+     - *Disclaimer: Do note that we do not promote irresponsible playing and that our version of “Beginner’s Poker” would not involve real money or gambling.
 The game is intended to be played with the sole purpose of having fun.
-If the player(s) chooses to gamble with real money at any point in the game, it is at their own risk and choice.
+If the player(s) chooses to gamble with real money at any point in the game, it is at their own risk and choice.*
    - Memory card game: A simple game to play with friends or alone which can be both fun and skill leveraging.
    - Expanded Trivia games: add new genres to our trivia game to expand the set of playable questions.